This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You can buy this delicious snack from most grocery stores in Budapest.
 It’s not sold in many countries, so this might be your only chance to have a taste of this sweet treat.

-Getting the Most out of Your Visit to Budapest
+Getting the Most out a Visit to Budapest

 Here are a few related articles you might enjoy